 The jMRUI software is maintained and enhanced by the contributions of all developers and contributors, and their work is finally assembled into a new version under the direction of the appointed Software Development Coordinator.

 E-mail: jana dot starcukova at isibrno dot cz

-jMRUI development was coordinated by Danielle GRAVERON-DEMILLY from Université Claude Bernard LYON (France) for almost two decades.
+jMRUI development was coordinated by Danielle GRAVERON-DEMILLY from Université Claude Bernard Lyon-1 (France) for almost two decades.
 As Danielle Graveron retired in 2012, Jana Starčuková took over the software coordination.
-Nevertherless, Danielle Graveron is still involved in the jMRUI software development and actively contributes to improving it.
+Nevertherless, Danielle Graveron is still involved in the jMRUI software development and actively contributes towards improving it.

 Although they were not formally appointed as coordinators, we should mention that Ron de Beer and Aad van den Boogaart coordinated the development of the early Matlab-based MRUI.

 These are the people who play or has played a major role in the development of the early Matlab-based version of MRUI and the current Java-based version of jMRUI.
 Most of them, have participated in the European Union research projects backing the development of MRUI and jMRUI.

 Amongst all developers, we must single out those who have played a major role in the development of MRUI & jMRUI because of their long commitment and the shear size of their contribution:

 - Aad van den Boogaart —MSc in Applied Physics from the Technische Universiteit Delft, and Ph.D. on Biochemistry from St George’s, University of London— developed the first version of MRUI from 1991 to 1995 as part of his thesis on the use of signal processing algorithms to obtain biochemical relevant information from magnetic resonance spectra.
 He continued to work further on the development of MRUI from 1995 until 1997 as a postdoc at the Université Claude Bernard (Lyon, France) and Katholieke Universiteit Leuven (Belgium).